alessvale/tictactoeRL/README.md

 # Tic Tac Toe
-An interactive Tic-Tac-Toe app made in Node.js to explore reinforcement learning.
+An interactive Tic-Tac-Toe app made in Node.js and P5.js to explore reinforcement learning.
 It supports persistence via a simple Json database.<br>
 Press a key to start a new game.